Why and how to regularly check the engagement levels of remote teams

 This time around, we recommend you put the emphasis of the review questions on the learnings of the individual.
 Try to focus on the soft skills needed for remote work next to the individual output.

-Even though the world has drastically changed in the past few months, making sure that the mid-year performance review is actually about an individuals’ performance and not about the rest of the world is instrumental.
+Making sure that the remote performance review is actually about an individuals’ performance is instrumental.

 Next, let the participants know what type of reviews they will have to fill out and how long it will take them so they can block time to do so in advance.
 Start encouraging managers to plan time slots for post-reviews discussions with their employees even before you send out the review.